theostowell/tstowx.com/content/about/index.md

 ---
-title: About Theo and Fundamentalised
+title: About Theo
 draft: false
 ShowShareButtons: false
 ShowReadingTime: false
 ShowBreadCrumbs: false
 ---
-***NOTE**: Right now, I'm not writing or recording new Fundamentalised issues.
-You can check out [fundamentalised.com/hiatus](https://fundamentalised.com/hiatus) to learn more about why this is.*
+***NOTE**: I'm not writing or recording new Fundamentalised issues at the moment.
+You can check out [fundamentalised.com/hiatus](https://www.fundamentalised.com/p/hiatus) to learn more about why this is.*

 ---